makinacorpus/vms/README.rst

 Daily usage
 ------------

-Now that vagrant as created a vistualbox image for you you should always manipulate this virtualbox VM with vagrant.
+Now that vagrant as created a virtualbox image for you, you should always manipulate this virtualbox VM with ``vagrant`` command.

 To launch a Vagrant command always ``cd`` to the VM base directory::